-Do cheaper energy prices outweigh the risk of a smaller energy company going bust?
+As yet more go bust, do cheaper energy prices outweigh the risk of a smaller energy company going under?

 I’m always encouraging you to compare energy prices and switch if you can find a better deal.
 You can potentially save hundreds of pounds every year doing this.
 It will take you just 10 minutes when using a comparison site.
 Easy money.

 And a huge number of people are doing it, with nearly 3 million customers moving electricity suppliers for cheaper bills in the first half of 2021.
 Around two-thirds of switches were to small or medium suppliers, away from larger provides (classified as Bulb, British Gas, EDF, E.On/NPower, Octopus, Ovo/SSE and Scottish Power).

 So if not one of these well-known energy companies, who?
 When you go through a comparison site you’ll usually spot that the lowest prices are usually with a company you’ve never heard of.
 There are now dozens and dozens of new companies to pick from.

 So should you pick one?
 Understandably there’s concern about moving to a provider you know nothing about – particularly with a number of them collapsing.

 So does that mean you should just stick with the devil you know?

 There’s no difference to your power supply or use